jschz89/github-practice-repo/README.md

 **open cmd and navigate to newly created folder**

-initiate git:
+-initiate git:

 git init

-clone remote repo to the local file:
+-clone remote repo to the local file:

 git clone https://github.com/Olavarry/github-practice-repo.git

-Set your git hub account:
+-Set your git hub account:

 git config --global user.email {yourEmailassociatedToGitHub} git config --global user.name {yourName}

-install dev dependencies:
+-install dev dependencies:

 npm install

-verify "node modules" folder should be added to the project.
+-verify "node modules" folder should be added to the project.

-open cypress:
+-open cypress:

 npm run cypress:open

-you should be able to select test to run in cypress GUI
+-you should be able to select test to run in cypress GUI

 **How to create feature branch:**